zainibeats/taskwise/docs/IMPLEMENTATION_GUIDE.md

 2. Days until deadline
 3. Category-specific urgency ratios

-The prioritization algorithm will:
+The prioritization algorithm will be refined to:
-- Base the priority on importance (multiplied by 10)
+- Calculate a base priority from importance.
-- Apply category-specific urgency multipliers for tasks due within 7 days
+- Modulate the impact of the deadline based on the task category, preventing less important categories (e.g., "Personal") from receiving excessively high priorities simply due to imminent deadlines.
-- Ensure scores remain within the 1-100 range
+- Ensure scores remain within the 1-100 range, providing a meaningful distribution even for tasks due soon.

-*Status: [✅ Done]*
+*Status: [✅ Done, Needs Refinement]*

 ### Subtask Generation